ilmax/site/content/posts/k3s-raspberry-dns/index.md

 TXT     test        "heritage=external-dns,external-dns/owner=external-dns,external-dns/resource=httproute/demo-dns-site/nginx-service-http-route"
 ```

-### Gateway HTTPRoute - CNAME record
+### HTTPRoute - CNAME record

+{{<note>}}
+This requires to install the Gateway API as documented [here](#traefik--gateway-api-optional)
+{{</note>}}

-To get a CNAME generated when using the gateway `HTTPRoute` resource, we need to add the target annotation on the gateway class itself, rather than on the `HTTPRoute` resource, here below you can see how I changed the values file used to install Traefik:
+To get a CNAME generated when using the gateway `HTTPRoute` resource, we need to add the target annotation on the gateway class itself, rather than on the `HTTPRoute` resource while our NGINX deployment can stay unchanged from the previous one.
+Since the gateway class is created by Traefik, we need to change the values file used to install Traefik and install it again, you can see the updated value file below:

 ```yml
 # I've added a comment to all the changed